kristofferandreasen/awesome-azure/readme.md

 ## Free Courses

 ### OpenEdx Courses
-These are completely free and even provides a completion certificate if you pass the exam.
+These are completely free and even provides a completion certification if you pass the exam.
 * [Azure Fundamentals](https://openedx.microsoft.com/courses/course-v1:Microsoft+AZURE214x+2016_T4/about)
 * [Databases in Azure](https://openedx.microsoft.com/courses/course-v1:Microsoft+AZURE207x+2016_T4/about)
 * [DevOps on Azure PaaS](https://openedx.microsoft.com/courses/course-v1:Microsoft+DevOps200.1+2017_T1/about)